Liujiaxi17/Law-Adaptive-Decision-Making/readme.md

 2. run
+    Before running:
-    0) change the carla root with your own path in file:
+    change the carla root with your own path in file:
     start_carla.bash
     change the carla_root variable in the python files.